← MoneyCalcKit Home / Calculator page

 Frequently Asked Questions — Mortgage Calculator

-A 20% down payment avoids Private Mortgage Insurance (PMI), which typically costs 0.5–1.5% of the loan annually.
-However, many lenders offer loans with as little as 3–5% down with PMI added to monthly costs.
+A 20% down payment avoids Private Mortgage Insurance (PMI), which usually costs 0.5–1.5% of the loan per year.
+Many lenders allow 3–5% down with PMI added to the monthly payment.

-A 15-year mortgage has higher monthly payments but significantly less total interest — often saving $100,000 or more over the loan life.
-A 30-year mortgage has lower payments but more total interest paid.
+A 15-year loan has higher monthly payments but far less total interest — often $100,000+ in savings.
+A 30-year loan has lower payments but more total interest.

-Our calculator includes an optional property tax field.
-Homeowner's insurance and PMI are not modeled — add roughly 0.1–0.5% of home value annually for insurance.
+There is an optional property-tax field.
+Homeowner's insurance and PMI aren't modeled — budget roughly 0.1–0.5% of home value annually for insurance.